If you’re wondering what to do with all of your sentimental travel memorabilia, why not create a travel smash book souvenir?

 But not me.
 I collect colorful scraps like beer coasters, stickers, candy wrappers, and postcards to create a travel journal that resembles more of a smash book.

 A smash book is whatever you want it to be.
 You can have some method to your artistic madness, or paste and tape away, allowing the book to take a mind of its own.

 You can create an on-the-go travel smash book full of all of your tidbits of travel tokens in one convenient and space-saving place.
 As a person who is obsessed with memory saving, this is simply a necessity for me.
 It’s faster than journaling (which I do as well) and prevents my randomly collected items from getting damaged in the black hole known as my backpack.

 The benefits of having a smash book: Other than being a one-of-a-kind book you can treasure forever, travel smash books are also perfect for when you need to reference a hotel, price, or address that slipped your mind.
 My friends love to flip through my smash books, taking note of things to do and places to see with each page.
 No two books are quite alike!

 - A glue stick or clear tape

-- A journal (I used Smash* International Edition but I also love Retro)
+- A journal (My favorite one is the Smash* International Edition but I also love Retro)

 - A pen